U65535F/Moonstone/README.md

 # Moonstone
 A cipher based on XOR cipher. <br>
-Which uses key, last number and length of data to decrypt the data. <br>
+It uses key, last number and length of data to decrypt the data. <br>
-It's recommended to use other strong cipher like AES, RSA, RC4 etc. <br>
+Try to avoid this cipher in applications where security in crucial, It's recommended to use other strong cipher like AES, ChaCha, RSA, etc. <br>

 WARNING!
-This tool might result some unicode characters which can possibly corrupt the stdout, so It's better to use cipher on files(You can make a .txt file).
+This tool might result some unicode characters which can possibly corrupt the stdout, so It's save the output in files instead of printing it to console.

 # How to use?
 **Cipher** <br>